Desyon/EmbeddedSystems/README.md

 This repository contains 5 tasks for a university lecture embedded systems.
 The Makefile contains confidential information about the lecture and therefore cannot be provided.
-The helper script `build.sh` was written by to build all projects within TracisCI.
+The helper script `build.sh` was written to build all projects within TracisCI.

 ## Task 1 - Command Line Parser